 Morocco is a versatile destination which offers different vibes and so many things to do and explore.
 Most people don’t have the whole picture about this country, limiting it to the desert or food experiences.
 Well, luckily this post will highlight all the experiences that you can expect in Morocco, the basic ones as well as the little-known ones, and believe me, they are really worth the try!

-Best Things to do in Morocco
+The Best Things to Do in Morocco During Your Trip

-Visit Medinas (cities downtown)
+Visit the Medinas (cities downtown)

 Medinas are the heartbeat of Moroccan cities and the place where locals go find great deals on local products.
 It is also an attractive place for tourists as it offers a beautiful mix of colors and smells along with a unique and very ancient architecture.

 In Moroccan cities, Medinas represent where the city historically started before expanding.
 And as Moroccan government tries its best to keep Medinas as authentic as possible, you can still find the very narrow streets like in the old days, making it nowadays hard and sometimes impossible for cars to enter.